Fuchai/Other-Scripts/README.md

 #Misc projects
 ##LeNet_on_NotMNIST.py
 As name says, it's LeNet-5 on NotMNIST dataset.
-Recognizing numbers in different fonts.
+It recognizes numbers in different fonts.
 Very mundane impelmentation, with a mundane accuracy rate at 90%.
 Run it if you have at least 2GB on your storage and 20 minutes.

 ## Classification_Error.R